-Cameron Buck Executive Director of Career & Technical Education cameron.buck@kresa.org
+Sarah Mansberger Executive Director of Secondary Programming sarah.mansberger@kresa.org

 Kalamazoo RESA 1819 E Milham Portage, MI 49002

 PROFESSIONAL CONDUCT

 Student Responsibilities: Students are expected to attend their CTE/EFA program on a regular basis, to participate fully and to the best of their ability.
 Students will be prompt in arriving at their assigned classroom or internship site.
 Students are expected to comply with school regulations and to obey the directions of the instructor.
 Above all, students are expected to respect the worth and dignity of fellow students, as well as the rights of others to study, learn and to accomplish their educational objectives.